Triskelia/CKII-DWF-Crusader_Milk/README.md

 - Event chain to research on "Lacteria Mirifica", a mysterious mushroom, and turning yourself or another random woman into a hucow
   - You will need an alchemy building from Dark World in your capital, as well as the knowledge focus or a scientific/esoteric trait (like Erudite, Mystic...)
   - For now, the best way to experience this mod, is to be female and to do the experiments on yourself
-- Basic breast fullness system (engorged breasts trait gained after some time)
+- Lactation framework (Hucows produce milk over time, the amount depending on their breast size)
-- Decision to milk yourself if you have engorged breasts
+- Decision to milk yourself
+- Decision to check your hucow stats (Will be loaded with lots of pretty numbers in the future)
+- Get the "engorged breasts" trait upon reaching full milk capacity (Be nice to your hucow, don't forget to milk her)

 This mod is fully localised in both English and French.